-Enable asynchronous dual reads
+Phase 3: Enable asynchronous dual reads

-This phase consists of changing the
+The steps consist of changing the

 read_mode configuration variable in